Back to Parmenides: Records and timelessness

-\paragraph{Born rule and the preferred configuration.} Contrary to what occurs in standard time-dependent Many Worlds quantum mechanics, I will define a single, standard time-independent `volume element' over configuration space $\mathcal{M}$.
+Contrary to what occurs in standard time-dependent Many Worlds quantum mechanics, I will define a single, standard time-independent `volume element' over configuration space $\mathcal{M}$.
 Integrated over a given region, this volume element will simply give the volume, or the amount, of configurations in that region.\footnote{Of course, these volume forms are divergent and technically difficult to define.
 Properties of locality of the volume form, discussed in \cite{Locality_riem} are essential to show that nonetheless their definition reduces to the usual Born rule for isolated finite-dimensional systems.
-Furthermore, only ratios of the volume form have any meaning, and only in a Bayesian interpretation. }
+Furthermore, only ratios of the volume form have any meaning. }

-The volume form $P([g])D[g]$ is defined as a positive scalar function of the transition amplitude, $P([g]):=F(W([g^*],[g]))$, where $F:\mathbb{C}\rightarrow \mathbb{R}^+$ with the extra property that it preserves the multiplicative group structure, \be F(z_1z_2)=F(z_1)F(z_2)\ee an important property to recover locality and an empiric notion of records from the transition amplitude \cite{Locality_riem}.
+The volume form $P(q)Dq$ is defined as a positive scalar function of the transition amplitude, $P(q):=F(W(q^*,q))$.
+We need to explain the notation in this equation.
+First, there is still a sign of the principle of indifference in the manner we choose the \lq{}bare\rq{} volume element, $Dq$; it is chosen as the translationally invariant measure in the field-theory context.
+But since it is being multiplied by $F:\mathbb{C}\rightarrow \mathbb{R}^+$, it can still be anything.
+Now we endow $F$ with the extra property that it preserves the multiplicative group structure, \be F(z_1z_2)=F(z_1)F(z_2)\ee an important property to recover locality and an empiric notion of records from the transition amplitude \cite{Locality_riem}.
 This measure, $F$, gives a way to ``count" configurations, and it is assumed to act as a positive functional of the only non-trivial function we have defined on $\cal{M}$, namely, the transition amplitude $W(q^*,q)$.
-Together with certain locality properties of $W(q^*,q)$ discussed in \cite{Locality_riem}, and the \emph{factorization property} of records \eqref{equ:record_dec} below, my hope is that \eqref{equ:factorization_density} will uniquely lead to a derivation of the Born rule in the future.

-Now, for simplicity of notation, let us denote the equivalence classes $[g]$ by the former coordinate variable, $q$, and just assume that $F(W(q^*,q))=|W(q^*,q)|^2$, i.e. \be P(q)=|W(q^*,q)|^2 \ee

-Still, in the definition of $P(q)$ I have sneaked in a `in' configuration, $q^*$, which defines once and for all the static volume form over (reduced) configuration space.
+Together with certain locality properties of $W(q^*,q)$ discussed in \cite{Locality_riem}, equation \eqref{equ:factorization_density} together with the classical limit uniquely leads to a derivation of the \lq{}Born volume\rq{}: $F(W(q^*,q))=|W(q^*,q)|^2$, i.e. \be P(q)=|W(q^*,q)|^2 \ee Lastly, in the definition of $P(q)$ I have sneaked in a `in' configuration, $q^*$, which defines once and for all the static volume form over (reduced) configuration space.
 I define $q^*$ roughly as the simplest, most structureless configuration of the fields in question.
+Note that this can only be a meaningful statement if $q$ carries its own physical content; i.e. for symmetries which are laws of the instant.

-\paragraph*{The preferred configuration, $q^*$.}
+\subsubsection{The preferred configuration, $q^*$.}